dijasila/GPAW/doc/documentation/xc/vdw.rst

 >>> dE_bind = np.std(dE_bind)

+Note that the BEEF_Ensemble module has recently been moved from GPAW to the ASE package.
 The default number of ensemble XC functionals is 2000, for which well-converged error estimates should be ensured.
 Therefore, "de_h2" and "de_h" in the example